 Big Bear Lake is rightfully one of the most visited destinations when it comes to finding snow near Los Angeles.
 Nestled in the midst of the San Bernardino National Forest, this mountain resort is your sure place to indulge in some winter activities.
 Be it skiing, snowboarding, sledding, or cross-country skiing, Big Bear accommodates all of these.
 Moreover, with the typical snow precipitation from December through April, you can rest assure to have as many snowy days near Los Angeles as you only wish.
 Just a two-hour drive from one place to another makes winter visit to Big Bear even more appealing.

 2. Frazier Park

-Frazier Park is by far one of the closest places to find the snow near Los Angeles.
-It doesn’t take more than an hour and half to trade dazzling sun of the city for snowy Frazier Mountain.
-A place where winter wonderland is guaranteed.
+Frazier Park is by far one of the closest places to find snow near Los Angeles.
+It doesn’t take more than an hour and a half to trade dazzling sun of the city for snowy Frazier Mountain, a place where the winter wonderland is guaranteed.
 Here thin snowy blanket spreads out over miles and miles, way before you reach the mountain.
-It might clearly presents strong temptation to get out of your car and enjoy freezing weather and round of snowball shootout.
+The area can surely present some strong temptations to get out of your car and enjoy freezing weather and a round of snowball fight.
 However, doing this, you run a risk of trespassing somebody’s property since most of the land is private.
 Furthermore, is doesn’t have much snow play areas anyway.
-Just shake off the temptation and head straight to the mountain with abundance of the snow and winter activities.
-I’m afraid you might even forget that you are still in Southern California, a short drive from Los Angeles.
+Just shake off the temptation and head straight to the mountain where the winter activities and snow prevail.
+I’m afraid you might even forget that you are still in Southern California, a short drive away from Los Angeles.